JoshMcKinstry/Rails-3/README.md

 ### Install

 Clone this repository to have access.
-Before running any code, make sure you run the following on the terminal.
+Before running any code, make sure you have the correct ruby and rails versions and run the following on the terminal.

     bundle install